Cynthia Mulligan

-Cynthia Mulligan (born in Montreal, Quebec) is a Canadian television presenter on CITY-TV's CityNews.
+Cynthia Mulligan (born 22 November 1973) is a Canadian television presenter on CITY-TV's CityNews.

-Mulligan studied English at McMaster University in Hamilton, Ontario.
+She was born on 22 November 1973, in Montreal, Quebec, Canada and Mulligan studied English at McMaster University in Hamilton, Ontario.

 She started at Citytv in the CityPulse library.
 Before moving over to CityNews, she was a news writer for Breakfast Television.
 Mulligan has also been an ENG cameraperson and a videographer.
 She added the duties of anchoring CP24 in January 1998 until 2008 when CTVglobemedia acquired the channel.